scholtzan/scholtzan.net/content/blog/homebridge-rusty-spotify.md

 ## Making Requests to the Spotify API - `SpotifyApi`

 `SpotifyApi` is defined in `src/spotify_api.rs` and contains methods for making requests to the [Spotify API](https://developer.spotify.com/documentation/web-api/).
 For executing HTTP requests, [node-fetch](https://github.com/node-fetch/node-fetch) is used.
-It also needs to be installed in order for the plugin to run. `src/node_fetch.rs` defines a `fetch` method which is used to issue requests using node-fetch and to return API responses to the caller as JSON.
+It also needs to be installed for the plugin to run. `src/node_fetch.rs` defines a `fetch` method which is used to issue requests using node-fetch and to return API responses to the caller as JSON.

-To access private information through the Spotify Web API and to control the music playback, the plugin needs to be authorized via the [Spotify Accounds service](https://accounts.spotify.com/).
-This also requires for users to have a Spotify Premium account and makes the plugin installation and configuration a bit more complicated.
+To access private information through the Spotify Web API and to control the music playback, the plugin needs to be authorized via the [Spotify Accounts service](https://accounts.spotify.com/).
+This also requires users to have a Spotify Premium account and makes the plugin installation and configuration a bit more complicated.
 Users have to generate a client ID and client secret that needs to be provided in the plugin configuration file.
 These credentials are used in `authorize()` to authenticate to the Spotify API every time a request is made. `authorize()` returns an access token which needs to be included as bearer token for every request.

 `SpotifyApi` provides separate functions for each request.
 All of them look quite similar: